dqromney/markups/projects/training/amazon/aws/aws.md

       - Business disruption costs
       - And more
     - How AWS mitigates operational failures
+      - Leverages automation
+      - Manages services from end to end
+      - Provides system-wide visibility for usage, performance, and operational metrics
+      - Enables security and governance configuration of AWS resources
+      - Monitors API access
     - Customer examples
 - Module 5: Business Agility
     - Key performance indicators to measure business agility